 Örebro is an attractive city with well-preserved old areas along the river Svartån.
 The huge Vasa castle may gather the majority of the attentions, but beside the historical side the city has plenty of new exciting architecture, entertainment venues, shops and cafés.
 Within a short distance from the city, natural wonders such as Lake Hjälmaren and Kilsbergen, ”De Blå Bergen” (the Blue Mountains), provide great outdoor experiences.

 In Östersund, you will enjoy life all year around.
-The city is "just enough" with a very own charming atmosphere and many things unique.
 The crisp air, the bright, long summer nights and the white winters with lots of snow make it really easy to like not only the city of Östersund, but also its surroundings. Östersund is located in the centre of the county of Jämtland, the self-proclaimed republic.
 Here you will find pleasant shopping, several small cafés, exciting cultural life and also a wide range of outdoor activities.

 In scenic southwestern Dalarna you'll find Säfsen Resort, an experience destination with year-round activities, from full-fledged ski resort in winter to downhill biking and outdoor activities during the summer, spring and autumn.
 Säfsen is an ideal destination with lots of activities and adventure for the whole family.
 With just 130 km from Örebro, 270 km from Stockholm and 340 km from Gothenburg, it is easy to get here.

 Skövde is located in between the two biggest lakes in Sweden; Lake Vänern and Lake Vättern.
 Close to the city center is the blooming mountain Billingen with a recreation area, waterfalls, small lakes and several nature reserves.
-Skövde has a pulsating city core with a lot of small shops and several malls.
-Here you can enjoy great shopping with over 300 stores.
-The event calendar tells us about a city filled with culture, entertainment and sports – all year round.
-At Skövde Arena you find the coolest aqua park in the country, but also several other activities.
+Skövde has a a lot of small shops and several malls where you can enjoy great shopping.
+The city is filled with culture, entertainment and sports – all year round.
 And best of all – it’s easy to get here.
 It takes only an hour from Gothenburg, and two from Stockholm.
-Come here by train - it’s fast, comfortable and green.
 Welcome to our hometown!

 Southern Dalarna Rivers, lakes, forests, mountains and valleys means great opportunities for adventures like canoeing, fishing, hiking and cycling.
 In winter, enjoy cross-country and downhill skiing, and many kilometers of skating tracks.
 Red wooden houses, colorful handicraft and genuine music traditions meet cool festivals.
 The artist Carl Larsson lived in Sundborn at the end of the 19th century.
 Visit his inspiring home and garden.
 The Mining Area of the Great Copper Mountain in Falun has been designated by UNESCO as one of the world’s most important places.